jasonmelgoza/mavericks/src/pages/projects/esign-wizard.md

 {% descriptionList term="Organization" detail=$markdoc.frontmatter.organization /%}
 {% descriptionList term="Roles" detail=$markdoc.frontmatter.roles /%}

-After joining the SecureDocs team in 2018, we began gaining momentum and expanding the team.
-Within a short year, a small cross-functional team was established with a mission to enhance and mature the product.
-To identify where in the product we wanted to invest our time, we utilized a design sprint.
-At the time, we thought it was not only a fantastic method for focusing on improvements but also a great team-building exercise.
+After joining SecureDocs in 2018, we quickly gained momentum.
+We formed a small cross-functional team to enhance the product and set our priorities.
+To kick things off, we used a design sprint, which helped us focus on improvements and build team unity.

 The [design sprint](https://www.thesprintbook.com/the-design-sprint) is a five-day process where product and development teams collaborate to solve design problems and address key business questions.
-In the first two days after hearing from some subject matter experts and mapping out the customer journey, it became clear that we needed to focus on and create a better interface for our e-Signature use cases.
+In the first two days after hearing from subject matter experts and mapping out the customer journey, it became clear that we needed to focus on and create a better interface for our e-signature use cases.

 ## The Problem

-We found that customers struggled to send contracts or business documents for signature easily.
-They had to navigate different parts of the product.
+We discovered that customers had difficulty sending contracts and other business documents through our product.
+They described it as a complex and cumbersome process, requiring navigating through various parts of the product to acomplish this task.
 After identifying this issue, we realized the need to create a simpler process with clear instructions at each step.
 The team and I agreed that a wizard pattern would be our saving grace.

 For obvious reasons, the sketching and design phases of the process were my favorite.
 As the team's designer, I was responsible for visualizing ideas and introducing Figma to my teammates as our main tool for prototyping and collaboration.
 Once we settled on a solution, we all participated in building out a messy but efficient prototype that we used for research.
 We brought back our subject matter experts and a few customers from earlier in the week, tested our solution and answered a ton of questions.